Agent Providers

 systemprompt format and tool-use protocol).
 If a provider silently drops fields, agents may behave oddly. - Gateway providers translate tool calls and vision payloads, but lossy edge cases exist around streaming partial messages.
 Test on a small turn before running long agent sessions on a new provider.

 - The Usage panel (Settings > Usage) only reads Anthropic subscription telemetry.
-Token consumption on alternative providers is whatever the upstream reports, not visible inside Claudette.
+Token consumption on other providers is whatever the upstream reports, not visible inside Claudette.

 See also

-Section titled “See also”- Ollama, LM Studio, and OpenAI & Codex — per-provider setup pages
+Section titled “See also”- Ollama, LM Studio, OpenAI & Codex, and Pi — per-provider setup pages

 - Agent Configuration — model selection, effort, thinking, and which knobs apply per provider